TISTATechnologies/.github/.github/ISSUE_TEMPLATE/dev-task--innovation-lab-.md

 ---
 name: Dev Task (innovation-lab)
 about: Tasks related to any innovation lab application logic
-title: "[ShortDescription]"
+title: TaskName
-labels: development
+labels: "Team: Development \U0001F6A7"
 assignees: ranson21

 ---

-# Outcome
+# ShortTitle

+Brief description of what this task will accomplish

+## Outcomes

+- [ ]

-# Related
+## Related Issues

+-